-Redkite does not receive government funding, rather Redkite seeks to raise funds through building personal and corporate relationships, engaging community support, making representations to foundations and conducting or benefiting from events.
+Redkite does not receive government funding for our programs and services, rather Redkite raises funds through building personal and corporate relationships, engaging community support, making representations to foundations and conducting or benefiting from events.
 Redkite undertakes its fundraising using a combination of staff, volunteers and selective paid 3rd party fundraising.